MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramsharepoint-disaster-recovery-to-microsoft-azure.md

 # Accessible diagram - SharePoint Disaster Recovery to Microsoft Azure

-This article is an accessible text version of the diagram named SharePoint Disaster Recovery to Microsoft Azure.
+**Summary:** This article is an accessible text version of the diagram named SharePoint Disaster Recovery to Microsoft Azure.

 This poster provides examples of architectures for building a recovery environment in Azure.